stolksdorf/vitreum/README.md

 });
 ```

 `vitreum/headtags.js` provides a `title` and a `meta` tag which behave exactly like their regular HTML counterparts.
 When you use the vitreum `render` step, it will render the headtags into the `head` property.
-This means these tags will be scrapable by robots, even if isomorphic rendering.
+This means these tags will be scrapable by robots, even if you are using isomorphic rendering.